 For a SPECT scan of the brain, you will lie on a bed.
 You may be asked to read, name letters, or tell a story, depending on whether speech, reasoning, or memory is being tested.
 During the scan, you may be given earplugs and a blindfold (if you don't need to read during the test) to wear for your comfort.

 The test takes 1 to 3 hours.
-You may need to return for follow-up scans.

 You won't feel pain during the test.
 The table you lie on may be hard, and the room may be cool.
 It may be difficult to lie still during the test.